Doctors Note Logo

 Making it Easy: Incorporating RLT into Your Pet's Day

-Incorporating red light therapy into your pet’s day is a simple, non invasive way to support cell repair, ease inflammation, and improve mobility with short daily sessions using a certified pet safe device.
-A routine of morning, optional midday, and evening treatments can enhance comfort, speed wound healing, and reduce joint stiffness while promoting healthy skin.
+Red light therapy for pets is a simple, non-invasive way to support cell repair, reduce inflammation, and improve mobility using a certified pet-safe device.
+Short daily sessions—morning, optional midday, and evening—can enhance comfort, speed wound healing, ease joint stiffness, and promote healthy skin.

 answer background